-Gold is typically used as a standard of value for currencies and the U.S dollar is a significant reserve currency that is primarily used by nations for the purpose of international trade.
+Gold is typically used as a standard of value for currencies and the U.S dollar is a significant reserve currency that is primarily used by nations for international trade.
 Experts state that there is an inversely proportional relation between gold prices and the value of the dollar.
-With a higher currency value of the dollar there is a significant weaker trend in the price of gold.
-This specifically affects the seller and buyer as with high dollar rates the demand for gold increases reflecting a respective trend in overall supply because buyers consider high dollar rate as a positive opportunity to buy gold.
-This was exhibited by the increase in dollar value between Sep1 and Sep10 in 2014 as per Scottsdale Bullion & Coin (2015) that led to weaker gold.
+With a higher currency value of the dollar, there is a significantly weaker trend in the price of gold.
+This specifically affects the seller and buyer as with high dollar rates the demand for gold increases reflecting a respective trend in overall supply because buyers consider a high dollar rate as a positive opportunity to buy gold.
+This was exhibited by the increase in dollar value between Sep1 and Sep10 in 2014 as per Scottsdale Bullion & Coin (2015) which led to weaker gold.

 As per Scottsdale Bullion & Coin (2015), the annual production of gold is estimated at 2500 metric tons while the global supply of gold stands at 165000 metric tons.
 This shows that the production is moderate compared to the overall global supply.
 Rising production costs will also affect gold costs will in turn rise as sellers look for higher prices for profitability.